Panda0123/maranaoNMT/README.md

 The pre-trained model is trained on scraped data online.
 The [dataset](clean_data/source) is pretty small and not of great quality as such the model is trained with 3 layers only for both the encoder and decoder.
-Model's parameters can be modified.
+Model's  can be modified.
 The trained model has  ~`39M` parameters.
-The parameters of the model and training are in [config.py](#src/config.py).
+The parameters and hyperparameters are in [config.py](#src/config.py).

 ### Test Model
 The easiest way to test the model is in [google colab](https://colab.research.google.com/drive/1zC4J25X7smDdEEse7Tt2gxzIE-vbNVWG?usp=sharing).
 You may translate phrase/senentece by modifying corresponding variables as instructed in the notebook.

-### Download Pre-trained Model <div id='download'> </div>
-The pre-trained model is currently hosted in [google drive](https://drive.google.com/drive/folders/1be4kGVViFSPMh2ZnhJ_gxyWXrmMVolGd).
-Download the three files and store it in one file.
-You need to store that file in `clean_data/model/` to use it with this repository.

 ### Train Model
 To train a model move to `src` directory and run `train.py` script while passing parameters like described below or just edit `train_config.py`.